sgarner/funcaptcha-php-library/README.md

 ## Installation

-1. Copy the funcaptcha.php file to a directory on your web server.
+1. Copy the funcaptcha.php and json.php files to a directory on your web server.

-2. Include that library in your php code.
+2. Include that funcaptcha.php in your php code.

 ```php
 require_once('funcaptcha.php');